 Boilers are one of the largest capital expenditures in the industrial utility arena.
 If it shuts down, so does the profitability of your facility.
 Here are 10 essential parts to maintain proper boiler maintenance allowing you to avoid a boiler shutdown.
 If your facility needs the boiler to run, these parts should be on hand to get the boiler back online quickly in the event of a device failure.A functioning #boiler is critical to the operation of your facility. @RasMech will help you avoid #BoilerShutdown by informing you of the 10 essential parts to maintain.
 Click To Tweet

 Gage Glass – A device that allows the operator to visualize the actual boiler water level.
 The water level seen through the gage glass is compared to the mark on the boiler body indicating the desired normal water level.
 Gage glasses should have no ‘dead spots’ or webs that can prevent the water level from being identified.
-The water level in the gage glass should always be clearly visible to the operator.
+The water level in the gauge glass should always be clearly visible to the operator.

 - Gage Glass Maintenance – Gage glass should be drained daily.
-Over time, solids from feedwater can occlude the view of the water level in the gage glass or plug piping connecting the water column to the boiler.
+Over time, solids from feedwater can occlude the view of the water level in the gauge glass or plug piping connecting the water column to the boiler.
 Clogged bridle pipes, leaking valves or leaking gage glass packing will prevent the gage glass from reading accurately.
 Blowdown the gage glass and water column daily to ensure these are reading accurately.
 Compare the gage glass level to the control system level (if applicable) to ensure these level devices are working appropriately.
 Replace cloudy, dirty or etched gage glasses to ensure clear water level visibility.

 Flame Scanner or Flame Rod– Confirms that the burner is firing and looks at the pilot and main flames to determine their intensity.
 Flame monitoring is an important safety device as improper flame detection could cause the boiler to feed fuel without a flame.
 This could lead to a gas explosion.